SWITCH edu-ID is your persistent identity to access all federated services.

 Services needing higher authentication security than others, e.g., services allowing account management or financial transactions will ask for two-step login if necessary.

-To enable two-step login go to your My edu-ID page on https://eduid.ch and click on "Two-Step Login" or directly go to the Two-Step Login settings.
+To enable two-step login go to your edu-ID account via https://eduid.ch and click on "Two-Step Login" on the + symbol or directly go to the Two-Step Login settings.
 Then enable one of the two-step login methods.

 Depending on the settings you make, two-step login is used only for services that require it (on demand) or for all services every time (always).

 When you enable two-step login, you are asked to safely store a set of recovery codes.
 These codes can be used during the two-step login process by clicking on the tab "Use recovery code" when asked to provide a two-step login code.